-TME has a central risk register, as well as individual branch registers, which ensure all identified risks are described in a consistent and structured format to facilitate the assessment process.
+TME has a central risk register which ensure all identified risks are described in a consistent and structured format to facilitate the assessment process.
+Local branch risk and control registers continue to be maintained only where it is necessary to reflect specificities at the branch level and the central risk register is considered to provide the holistic view of TME's risk profile.
 The registers are divided into high level risk categories which assist with transparency and clarity when analysing risks at both a company level and branch level.
-The grouping of risk helps the Enterprise Risk team to aggregate and map similar kinds of risk across departments or locations, document management responsibilities both for the ownership of risk and the mitigation activities to control said risk.
+The grouping of risks helps the Enterprise Risk team to aggregate and map similar kinds of risk across departments or locations, document management responsibilities both for the ownership of risk and the mitigation activities to control said risk.